Bop2000/DAS-AI/README.md

 ## DAS-AI optimization

-Here's a detailed example of how to use DAS-AI, execute the following code in the project root directory:
+Here's a detailed example of how to use DAS-AI, before you execute the following code, please download the Excel file in "data" folder:

 ```python
 import numpy as np